The Texas Rangers (1936 film): Plot

 Sam, Jim and "Wahoo" are outlaws with a sweet racket.
 Wahoo is a stagecoach driver who feeds information of routes and cargoes of stagecoaches to his outlaw confederates Sam and Jim, who rob the stage and shoot at Wahoo to prove he has nothing to do with the robberies.
 The three split up one night when lawmen surround their camp and they make their escape but Sam is nowhere to be found.

 Wahoo and Jim continue their racket until one day a Texas Ranger rides shotgun on the couch next to Wahoo.
 Jim is supposed to rob the stage when the stagecoach stops to water their mules but Wahoo has a feeling about the Ranger and won't let Jim rob the stage, instead bundling a mystified Jim on board as a paying passenger.
 Wahoo and Jim realise their lives have been saved when the Ranger quickly kills two other robbers.

 Needing money and impressed by the Ranger's reputation, Jim and Wahoo join the Rangers with the pair planning to use the position to enrich themselves.
 When sent to locate cattle rustlers Jim and Wahoo discover they are led by Sam who agrees that teaming up to work both ends against the middle will make all of them rich.
 However Wahoo and Jim begin to have second thoughts when they take on a group of hostile Indians who have murdered the family of young David whom they look after.
 Jim gets a strong reputation among the Rangers when he saves their company from annihilation by a large Apache war party.
-Jim becomes so trusted he is sent to singlehandedly brings a murdering town boss by arresting and prosecuting him.
+Jim becomes so trusted he is sent to singlehandedly arrest and prosecute a murdering town boss.
 Jim originally plans to install Sam as the new town boss but changes his mind and has Sam promise to leave the area.

-Sam begins a reign of terror but Jim seems too noticeably reluctant to bring him to justice.
+Sam begins a reign of terror and Jim is tasked with bringing him to justice.
+Rather than arrest his friend, Jim attempts to resign from the Rangers.
+He is immediately arrested and put in jail when proof of his former association with Sam is presented to him.
+Wahoo sets out in Jim's place with a plan to lure Sam to the Rangers headquarters by pretending to join his gang and together spring Jim from prison.
+When Sam discovers the plot he kills Wahoo.
+Upon learning of Wahoo's death, the Rangers release Jim to go after Sam.
+Sam offers to leave for California but Jim insists on bringing him in.
+Sam refuses and is killed by Jim in a shootout.
+The film ends with Wahoo's funeral.

+Production

+The film had outdoor scenes shot in and around Española, New Mexico, along the Chili Line railroad with a Denver and Rio Grande locomotive redecorated to resemble its 1890 appearance and labelled as "Old Montezuma D&RG No. 1" for the occasion.